plone/training/plone_training_config/instructions.rst

 .. warning::

-    To run Plone 5.1 you at least need Python 2.7.9!
+    To run Plone 5.2 you need Python 3.6 or 3.7!

 If you **are** experienced with running Plone on your own laptop, we encourage you to do so because you will have certain benefits: